medcomdk/dk-medcom-xds-metadata/input/pagecontent/roadmap.md

 - KIH PRO:
     - removing restrictions to close relationship with SOR classification data
     - adding proper values for regsitration of Municality data in the XDS Infrastructure
+- Custodianship
-- Changing custodian of the standard from SDS to MedCom
+    - Changing the custodianship of the standard from SDS to MedCom
+- Typos
+    - Handling a variety of typos in the earlier versions
+- "Outdated data"
+    - Removed the old list of the initial members of the working group, who established the XDS Metadata Standard

 ## Next

 **Version 1.1.0**

-- Establishing the foundation for the sharing of messages through the EHMI infrastructure [Link](https://medcomdk.github.io/ehmi/)
+- Establishing the foundation for
+    - the sharing of messages through the EHMI infrastructure [Link](https://medcomdk.github.io/ehmi/)
+    - the sharing of FHIR Documents
+- Documentation
     - Moving the documentation to Github
     - Establishing the data in this IG as the masterdata of the XDS Metadata Standard and its valuesets.
 The data in the excel-based valuesets will be a copy of the IG
     - Setting EOL of the excel-based valuesets
+- Typos
+    - Further handling of a variety of typos
+- "Outdated data"
+    - Further handling of a variety of "Outdated data"

 ## Later